heimseiten/contao-custom-contao-bundle/README.md

 Nothing is switched on by default.
 Contains many small features and helpers:

 Templates
-- Content Slider with keyboard control (/swiper/with_keyboard_control.html.twig)
-- Content Slider with keyboard control and fade effect (/swiper/with_fade_effect_and_keyboard_control.html.twig)
 - player.html.twig to display thumbnails on iPhone

 Features